Parsa-Rajabi/cpsc-1030/about/syllabus.md

 Assignments and labs can be submitted up to 24 hours after the due date with 10% late penalty.
 No submissions will be accepted after 24 hours.

-Missed quizzes, projects and final project/exam will be given a score of 0 unless prior arrangements are made with the course instructor.
+Missed exams, quizzes, projects and final project/exam will be given a score of 0 unless prior arrangements are made with the course instructor.

 <!-- ## Tentative Course Schedule